smartcommunitylab/modular-app/README.md

 ### Installation

-First of all you have to install using npm
+First of all enter in the folder of the container app  `la-mia-trento` and install the component created wiht npm command

 ```
-npm i hello-component
+npm i la-mia-trento-hello-world
 ```

 After this in your `node_modules` folder you will find the new module created.